rainlanguage/docs.rainprotocol.xyz/docs/learning-rainlang-in-60-minutes/0-rainlang-in-30-minutes.svelte.md

-# Learn rainlang in 30 minutes
+# Learn Rainlang in 30 minutes

 Rainlang is a native onchain language for defi that aims to be understood by as many people as possible.

-## What is rainlang?
+## What is Rainlang?

 Rainlang is a smart contract language that is a smart contract itself.